RV-VM/Deliverables/Svnapot/docs/Design and implementation documentation.md

 else
 	missMask := Mux(level===3.U, 0.U(maskLen.W), Mux(level===2.U, "h3fe00".U(maskLen.W), "h3ffff".U(maskLen.W)))
 ```
-In the case of write back to A/D bit, it is necessary to distinguish whether the PTE in TLB is the PTE of Svnapot extension, and use the mask to distinguish, if so, it is necessary to maintain the N bit when write back.
+In the case of writing back to A/D bit, it is necessary to distinguish whether the PTE in TLB is the PTE of Svnapot extension, and use the mask to distinguish, if so, it is necessary to maintain the N bit when write back.
 ```scala
   //!!!
 PPN needs to be 44 bit-width val hitPTEStore = RegEnable(Cat(0.U(10.W) , 0.U( (44 - hitData.ppn.getWidth).W ) , hitData.ppn, 0.U(2.W), hitRefillFlag), hitWB)